RomelSan/Sysadmin-Themes/Windows Terminal/SSH/02 - SSH Login without password.md

 `ssh-copy-id -i /home/yourusername/.ssh/ssh_host_ed25519_key.pub myUser@myHost`

+Once the user is authenticated, the public key `~/.ssh/ssh_host_ed25519_key.pub` will be appended to the remote user `~/.ssh/authorized_keys` file, and the connection will be closed.

 ### If you don't have ssh-copy-id
 If by some reason the `ssh-copy-id` utility is not available on your local computer, you can use the following command to